 Given the absence of any new government in Germany before March 2018, Emmanuel Macron ended up mainly occupying the European field with words in the first year of his term.
-The French President thus delivered two seminal speeches on Europe in September 2017: first in Athens on 7 September, and then at the Sorbonne University on 26 September.
+The French President thus delivered various seminal speeches on Europe in September 2017: first in Athens on 7 September 2017, secondly at the Sorbonne University on 26 September and then at the European Parliament on 17 April 2018.
 He called for a European awakening, the aim of which would be to reinforce European sovereignty and to efficiently respond to Europeans’ expectations and concerns.

 In October 2017, France managed to convince a majority of European States of the necessity to reform the posted workers directive.
 As of now, the posting’s length will be limited to 12 months and the “equal work, equal pay” principle will be recognized.
 At this stage, social contributions will continue to be paid in the country of origin, which is not enough to fight “social dumping”, as denounced by Emmanuel Macron.

 The coming to power of a new government in Germany invites both the French President and the German Chancellor to define a common agenda, and to then try to exhort the 27 Member States of the Union to join their position.
 However, the French President might not manage to convince Berlin to make significant progress on some critical issues, such as the reform of the Eurozone or defence.